dib-lab/2012-posa-chapter/outline.rst

 performance bottlenecks, we wanted to empirically identify and quantify where the problem spots were.
 (We're scientists and so its close to second nature for us to want to "empirically identify and quantify" things.)
-Using a combination of readily available open source tools and internal instrumentation, we think that we got a pretty good idea of where the weakest performances were.
+Using a combination of readily available open source tools and built-in instrumentation, we think that we got a pretty good idea of where the weakest performances were.

 Tools